REPF Guidance

 Please detail your financial resources and management system, what staff or capacity you have to organise and ensure the project is delivered, and that quotes are collected, and briefly outline how you will proceed should you be awarded the grant.
 Please include any known costs or quotes already gathered that may indicate the need for upgrading or restoring the community asset.

-Please identify the estimated impact of your proposal by marking the appropriate section(s) below and provide supporting evidence.
+Identify the estimated impact of your proposal by marking the appropriate section(s) below and provide supporting evidence

 Mark the appropriate boxes to demonstrate the impact of your project.
 Use the text box to explain to us what other impacts (if any) the project may have on either your organisation/ group, the environment or the community.
 We encourage you to also use this text box to expand on any of the boxes you have selected above.
 For example, you may wish to highlight the estimated cost savings, carbon reductions or number of local people supported by your project.
 Please include all supporting evidence.